 Oscar is adamant in telling Chase that he never wants the responsibility of having kids, although he says that he’s open to finding a life partner.
 Chase tells Oscar that it’s not a problem for her that he doesn’t want kids, because she knows she has fertility issues and can’t get pregnant anyway.

-It’s at this point in the story that you know exactly what’s going to happen— and it does: Chase gets pregnant, and she wants to keep the child.
+It’s at this point in the story that you know exactly what’s going to happen—and it does: Chase gets pregnant, Oscar is the father, and Chase wants to keep the child.
 She finds out she’s pregnant four months after she and Oscar have been dating each other.
 When she tells Oscar, he’s furious about it.

 First, Oscar tries to convince Chase to have an abortion.
 When that doesn’t work, Oscar attempts to trick Chase into taking an abortion pill that he buys from a drug-dealer friend named Fred (played by Franck Raharinosy), who carries around a pharmaceutical box filled with illegal and legal drugs.
 That doesn’t work either.

 And then, Oscar remembers that Jamie told him that Larry the Magnificent’s magical spell really made Jamie disappear.
 And somehow, Fred has gotten ahold of Larry’s book of magic spells and passed on some of its secrets to Jamie, who has been using magic spells to make his complaining tenants disappear.
 When Oscar hears that there’s a magic spell to make people disappear, he thinks it would be a great idea to use this spell to get rid of Chase’s pregnancy by having the impregnated embryo disappear.